MichaelDemidov/Firebird-Auto-Updater/README.md

 > [!CAUTION]
 > 1. The application is *a console application,* that is, it does not have a user interface, and all messages and errors are written to the console.
 > 2. The program requires system administrator rights when launched, because this is necessary to install and uninstall the DBMS.
+At the time of launch, it asks the user to confirm running as administrator (and the user may need to enter an administrator password).

 How To Run It?
 --------------

-To start the installation or update you need: the `fbupdate.exe` file, one or more files with settings (by default they have the `cfg` extension), and a Firebird installation file of the appropriate version (located in the `update` folder).
+To start the installation or update you need: the `fbupdate.exe` file, one or more configuration files (by default they have the `cfg` extension), and a Firebird installation file of the appropriate version (located in the `update` folder).

 To start the program type in a command line: `fbupdate file_name_with_settings`.
 For example, `fbupdate fbupdate_server.cfg`.